Cost of living in Greece, Greece sea view

 If you plan to drive your own car as an expat, you have to get car insurance.
 If you plan to hire a car, it is advisable to check the type of insurance offered, because hiring costs can be high.

-Below you can find the table of transportation and vehicle prices.
+Below is the table of transportation and vehicle prices.

 Public, private, and international schools are available for citizens and residents of Greece.
-However, it is essential to note that only private and international schools teach in English and other languages.
+However, only private and international schools teach in English and other languages.
 On the other hand, public schools are free, yet they only provide education in the Greek language.

 University education is free for Greek and other EU citizens, up to a master’s degree.
 Non-EU students, on the other hand, pay a yearly tuition fee of around €1,500.